0xPolygonMiden/miden-vm/docs/src/design/range.md

 # Range Checker

-This note assumes some familiarity with [permutation checks](https://hackmd.io/@arielg/ByFgSDA7D).

 Miden VM relies very heavily on 16-bit range-checks (checking if a value of a field element is between $0$ and $2^{16}$).
-For example, most of the [u32 operations](https://hackmd.io/NC-yRmmtRQSvToTHb96e8Q), need to perform between two and four 16-bit range-checks per operation.
+For example, most of the [u32 operations](./stack/u32_ops.md), need to perform between two and four 16-bit range-checks per operation.
 Similarly, operations involving memory (e.g. load and store) require two 16-bit range-check per operation.

 Thus, it is very important for the VM to be able to perform a large number 16-bit range checks very efficiently.
 In this note we describe how this can be achieved using permutation checks.